What Are the Difference Between Frogs and Toads?

 Skin

-Toads have skin that is more rough and dry, and their parotid glands have growths that look like warts.
-On the surface of the animal’s skin are glands that produce bufotoxins to ward off potential predators.
+Toads have more rough and dry skin, and their parotid glands have growths resembling warts.
+On the animal’s skin surface are glands that produce bufotoxins to ward off potential predators.

-The warts are not true warts; rather, they are merely a natural component of a toad’s healthy physiology.
+The warts are not true; they are merely a natural component of a toad’s healthy physiology.
 Frogs have skin that is more slippery and has a nicer texture overall.

 Frogs usually live close to bodies of water because their skin needs to be moist to survive.